nate1608/HDL-Single_cycle_mips32_processor/README.md

 ## Example Program: Factorial of 5

-The included `factorial.asm` program calculates the factorial of 5.
+The included an default `program.asm` program calculates the factorial of 5.
 It loads the number 5 from data memory, iteratively multiplies it down to 1, and stores the final result (120) back into data memory.
 This program tests `lw`, `sw`, `addi`, `mul`, `subi`, and `beqz` instructions, demonstrating the processor's full functionality.